 A lot can go wrong on launch day.
 MMO developers can misjudge the number of people who want to connect and find their servers swamped.
 Online authentication can cause traffic jams as scores of players all activate their games at the same time.
 Bugs and glitches, either missed or downplayed during testing, can cause massive, unforeseen problems.

-Games can be released before they're completely ready, customer service departments may be vastly outnumbered by players needing help, and sometimes developers are just lying liars who lie and release shoddy games with broken or missing features.
+Games can be released before they're completely ready, customer service departments may be vastly outnumbered by players needing help, and sometimes developers release shoddy games with broken or missing features.

 Every single one of us has been excited to play a new game and has had that excitement deflated while suffering through a disappointing and frustrating launch.
 While some games eventually recover and go on to become well-regarded hits, others never pull out of their day-one nosedive.